Startups: Don't Forget About Your Current Customers!

 Your goal is to provide such a remarkable experience to your customers, focusing on their needs, interests, and wishes, that they are so pleased they can't help but go out and sing your praises.
 Inbound campaigns focus on delighting both potential and existing customers from their first interactions.
 This discussion, however, is focused on continuing the delight with already existing customers.

 Success with your customers is about helping them see value in your product that helps them achieve their goals and solves their problems.
-Showing them you're trustworthy and effective before they've purchased makes them more likely to want to do business with you when it's time to buy.
-And the goodwill generated pre-sale goes towards transforming them into promoters after the sale.
+Showing you're trustworthy and effective before they've purchased them is more likely to want to do business with you when it's time to buy.
+And the goodwill generated pre-sale transforms them into promoters after the sale.

 2. Be timely